What to Do After Hail Damage: A Texas Homeowner's Insurance Action Guide

 What is a "matching" issue in a hail claim?

-When a carrier replaces only the damaged portion of a roof or siding and the replacement is visibly different from the undamaged portion, the homeowner ends up with a patchwork appearance that does not restore pre-loss condition.
-Texas Department of Insurance guidance supports a matching analysis for uniform appearance on partial repairs, and Florida Statute §626.9744 provides a matching protection in Florida.
+When a carrier replaces only the damaged portion of a roof or siding and the replacement is visibly different from the undamaged portion, the homeowner ends up with a patchwork appearance that does not restore preloss condition.
+Texas does not have a statutory matching law (unlike Florida Statute §626.9744, which directly requires carriers to consider matching in Florida).
+In Texas, the argument runs through your policy's own language: the Loss Settlement "like kind and quality" requirement, any "uniform appearance" provision in your form, and the preloss-condition restoration standard.

 What is a Cosmetic Damage Exclusion?